Analysis: Donald Trump pledges to end 'this American carnage'

-Donald Trump promised to tear down the Washington establishment as a candidate — and that was the same message he repeated with vigor in his first speech as president, lashing out at the crowd of politicians who surrounded his inauguration as a parasitic class who had betrayed the people they serve.
+As a presidential candidate, Donald Trump promised to tear down the Washington establishment — and that was the same message he repeated with vigor in his first speech as president, lashing out at the crowd of politicians who surrounded his inauguration by calling them a parasitic class who had betrayed the people they serve.

 "The establishment protected itself, but not the citizens of our country," he said.
 "Their victories have not been your victories their triumphs have not been your triumphs, and while they celebrated in our nation's capital, there was little to celebrate for struggling families all across our land."